glycerine/truepack/README.md

 me over.
-Moreover CapnProto's layout format is undocumented, it requires a C++ build chain to build the IDL compiler, and unused fields always take space on the wire. `greenpack` is pure Go, and there are over 50 msgpack libraries -- one for every language imaginable -- cited at http://msgpack.org.
+Moreover CapnProto's layout format is undocumented, it requires a C++ build chain to build the IDL compiler, and unused fields always take space on the wire. `truepack` is pure Go, and there are over 50 msgpack libraries -- one for every language imaginable -- cited at http://msgpack.org.

-Compared to (Gogoprotobuf) ProtcolBuffers, greenpack reads are 6% faster on these microbenchmarks.
+Compared to (Gogoprotobuf) ProtcolBuffers, truepack reads are 6% faster on these microbenchmarks.
 Writes are 15% faster and do no allocation; GogoprotobufMarshal appears to allocate on write.